Kurento/kurento/source/Installation_Guide.rst

 Introduction
 ============

-This guide describes how to install the Stream-Oriented GE - Kurento.
-Kurento is composed of two nodes, the Kurento Application Server (a.k.a.
-:term:`KAS`) and the Kurento Media Server (a.k.a :term:`KMS`).
+This guide describes how to install Kurento.
+Kurento is composed of two nodes, the Kurento Application Server (a.k.a.  :term:`KAS`) and the Kurento Media Server (a.k.a :term:`KMS`).
 These two nodes can be co-located or installed on separate machines.
 This guide focuses on the installation on a single machine, but comments are done where appropriate explaining how to modify the configuration files for a dual installation.

 Prerequisites
 -------------